What are my rights?

 Your neighbour’s noise is just too much.
 There’s no escaping it and you’re frustrated.
 But at the same time you want to keep things civil between the two of you (after all, you’re neighbours).
 What can you do?

 The first step is to talk with them.
-Your neighbour may not actually be aware that the noise is disturbing you or causing a problem.
+Your neighbour may not actually be aware the noise is disturbing you or causing a problem.
 Maybe they have a new baby.
-Or maybe they don’t hear the high-pitched whining their old TV makes because they’re a bit hard of hearing.
-They may simply not realize how loud, irritating, or disturbing you’re finding the noise.
+Or maybe they play the TV loudly because they’re hard of hearing.

 If there’s a particular noise that’s bothering you, describe it and explain how and why it bothers you.
 If you have a specific type of work situation (for example, you work from home or you sleep during the day because you work at night), tell your neighbour.
 This can help them understand where you’re coming from and why you want the noise to stop.
 Ask for their thoughts.
 Invite them to talk about options that will work for both of you.
 You can follow up in writing if you and your neighbour reach an agreement.